diehydra1/Hydroclimatic_Geospatial_Trend_Analysis/README.md

 3. Integration with GeoPandas for spatial data manipulation
 4. Utilization of Matplotlib for data visualization
 5. Visualization of Evapotranspiration (ET) rates across subbasins

+### Modified Non-parametric Mann-Kendall Test for Climate Trend Analysis
+The archive includes a Python script for utilizing the Mann-Kendall test in order to analyze climate trend data.
+The script reads various groundwater recharge and temperature statistics, then runs Mann-Kendall tests to look for any potential patterns over the course of many months.
+A data frame is used to store and analyze the test results, including p-values and Sen's slopes.
+The key features/ deliverables-
+1. Reading temperature and groundwater recharge time series data from CSV files
+2. Formatting and preprocessing data
+3. Determining monthly mean values
+4. Using the Mann-Kendall test to identify trends
+5. Testing data archiving within a DataFrame

 ## Getting Started

 ### Prerequisites